Kawagarbo: Sacred mountain worship

-Kawagarbo is one of the most sacred mountains for Tibetan Buddhism as the spiritual home of a warrior god of the same name.
-It is visited by 20,000 pilgrims each year from throughout the Tibetan world; many pilgrims circumambulate the peak, an arduous 240 km trek Although it is important throughout Tibetan Buddhism, it is the local Tibetans that are the day-to-day guardians and stewards of Kawagarbo, both the deity and the mountain.
+Kawa Karpo is one of the most sacred mountains for Tibetan Buddhism as the spiritual home of a warrior god of the same name.
+It is visited by 20,000 pilgrims each year from throughout the Tibetan world; many pilgrims circumambulate the peak, an arduous 240 km trek.
+Although it is important throughout Tibetan Buddhism, it is the local Tibetans that are the day-to-day guardians and stewards of Kawa Karpo, both the deity and the mountain.

-The ancestral religion of the Kawagarpo area, as in much of Tibet, was Bön, a shamanistic tradition based on the concept of a world pervaded by good and evil spirits.
+The ancestral religion of the Kawa Karpo area, as in much of Tibet, was Bön, a shamanistic tradition based on the concept of a world pervaded by good and evil spirits.
 Bön encompassed numerous deities and spirits which are still recognized today, and are often connected with specific geographical localities and natural features; the major mountain peaks in the Hengduan Mountains are thus all identified with specific deities.
-Kawagarbo is one of these.
-Since its introduction, Tibetan Buddhism has been the dominant religion of the Kawagarbo area, with followers of Gelugpa doctrine being the most common.
+Kawa Karpo is one of these.
+Since its introduction, Tibetan Buddhism has been the dominant religion of the Kawa Karpo area, with followers of Gelugpa doctrine being the most common.

-Tibetans believe the warrior god will leave them if human sets foot on the peak of Kawakarpo, making the ground unholy.
-Disasters will follow as they lose god's protection.
+Tibetans believe that their warrior god would leave them if a human should ever set foot on the peak of Kawa Karpo, thereby robbing the peak of its sanctity and leading to disasters in the wake of the loss of the god's protection.
 Tibetans have also established a centuries-old sacred geography around the peak, maintained by religious leaders from local monasteries in negotiation with local villages.
 This sacred natural site preserves the natural resources and ecological health of the range.

 Climbing history

-The first attempt on Kawakarpo was made in 1987 by a party from the Joetsu Alpine Club of Japan.
+The first attempt on Kawa Karpo was made in 1987 by a party from the Joetsu Alpine Club of Japan.

-In the winter of 1990–91 a group from the Academic Alpine Club of Kyoto University attempted the peak in conjunction with a Chinese group.
+In the winter of 1990–91 a Japanese group from the Academic Alpine Club of Kyoto University attempted the peak in conjunction with a Chinese group.
 Their activity caused heavy protests from the local Tibetan community due to the mountain's cultural and religious significance.
-On 3 January 1991, a nighttime avalanche killed all seventeen members of the expedition, in one of the most deadly mountaineering accidents in history.
-The Kyoto club returned in 1996 to make another unsuccessful attempt.
+On 3 January 1991, a nighttime avalanche killed all seventeen members of the expedition in one of the deadliest mountaineering accidents in history.
+The same Japanese club from Kyoto returned in 1996 and made another unsuccessful attempt.

 American expeditions, led by Nicholas Clinch, visited the range in 1988, 1989, 1992, and 1993, attempting other major peaks, but were unsuccessful.

-In 2001, local government passed laws banning all future climbing attempts on cultural and religious grounds.
+In 2001, local Chinese government passed laws banning all future climbing attempts on cultural and religious grounds.
 As of 2010, none of the significant peaks of the range have been successfully climbed.